-1 11.
-Provisions Applicable When Professional Staff Members Request Reappointment, Promotion, and/or Sabbatical Leave a.
-Professional Staff members newly hired after an academic year has started, but before March 1
+12. Provisions Applicable When Professional Staff Members Request Reappointment, Promotion, and/or Sabbatical Leave a.
+General Provisions Applicable to All Professional Staff Members

-- Each PEC shall meet separately to recommend candidate(s) for reappointment, promotion, and/or sabbatical leave.
-More than one person may be recommended. - 5
+Each PEC shall meet separately to recommend candidate(s) for reappointment, promotion, and/or sabbatical leave.
+More than one person may be recommended.